ankane/strong_migrations/README.md

 ### Backfilling data

+Note: Strong Migrations does not detect dangerous backfills.

 #### Bad

 Active Record creates a transaction around each migration, and backfilling in the same transaction that alters a table keeps the table locked for the [duration of the backfill](https://wework.github.io/data/2015/11/05/add-columns-with-default-values-to-large-tables-in-rails-postgres/).